On independence of time and cause: Some discussion

-as required.
-In contrast to the independent case, the marginal distribution (the same for $X$ and $Y$) here need not be continuous.
+In contrast to the independent case, the marginal distribution (the same for $X$ and $Y$) here need not be continuous even though $P(X=Y)=0$.
 For a trivial example, take where the marginal distribution is $\text{Bernoulli}(1/2)$.

-In the i.i.d. case the condition $P(X=Y)=0$ is equivalent to the continuity of their distribution, a case which is already contained in \thm{1}.
+In the i.i.d. case, the condition $P(X=Y)=0$ is equivalent to the continuity of their distribution, a case which is already contained in \thm{main} and \cite{s65}.
 We also note that other cases where $X,Y$ are dependent and have a joint absolutely continuous distribution were discussed in \cite{kp91}. \end{Remark}